SteveCastle/SteveCastle/README.md

 * https://lowkeyviewer.com/server

 ### Model Pad
-A notepad clone text editor with AI integration.
-Connect to popular AI models like Anthropic's Claude Haiku, or your own local Ollama server.
+A structured document editor with AI integration.
+Manage documents, products, landing pages and more.
+Connect to popular AI models like Anthropic's Claude Haiku, or your own local LLM server to power agentic editing and application management.
 * https://modelpad.app

 ### Punk Naturalism